Resources > Civic icons and images

 • If you’re using an image that serves only a decorative purpose and does not contribute an idea of its own, no alt text is needed.
 If you’re working with a PDF, mark the image as a background.
 If you’re using another platform, insert null alt text (alt=“ ”).
 These settings will allow screen readers to skip over the image.

-• When you use an icon to illustrate instructions, make sure the alt text is written in context.
+• When using an icon to illustrate instructions, ensure the alt text is written in context.
 In other words, your alt text should fit logically in the sequence of the instructions at the precise point where your image appears.
-This way the alt text won’t just repeat information that’s already in the instructions.
+This way, the alt text won’t just repeat information already in the instructions.

-Because every publishing program is different, the process of adding alt text to images varies from platform to platform.
+Because every publishing program is different, adding alt text to images varies from platform to platform.

-To get an excellent overview on making images accessible through text, check out this presentation on how to write great alt text created by Whitney Quesenbery of the Center for Civic Design.
+To get an excellent overview of making images accessible through text, check out this presentation on how to write great alt text created by Whitney Quesenbery of the Center for Civic Design.

 If you want some additional guidance for creating alt text, consult this helpful decision tree for writing alt text created by the website 4 Syllables.